-Diabetes affects the entire body, and this includes the function of your organs, tissues, and glands.
-So, it’s not surprising that it impacts the thyroid gland as well.
-Keeping track of the thyroid is recommended for everyone, especially for those with diabetes.
+Diabetes affects the entire body, and this includes the function of our organs, tissues, and glands.
+So, it’s not surprising that it is Diabetes Spectrum as well.
+Keeping track of the thyroid is recommended for everyone, especially for those with this chronic condition.

-This vital gland produces hormones which affect the function of insulin, while insulin is also affecting the gland.
-In fact, more than ten percent of Americans with diabetes have a problem with their thyroid.
+This vital gland produces hormones that affect the function of insulin, while insulin is also affecting the gland.
+In fact, more than ten percent of Americans with this condition have a problem with their thyroid.

-Lower or higher function of your thyroid gland can aggravate your diabetes and cause many health complications.
-Therefore, you have to check your thyroid regularly to prevent this from happening.
+A lower or higher function of the thyroid gland can aggravate diabetes and cause many health complications.
+Therefore, we have to check our thyroid regularly to prevent this from happening.

-Patricia Wu, MD, an endocrinologist, believes thyroid disorders are more prevalent in people with diabetes, in comparison with the general population.
+Patricia Wu, MD, an endocrinologist, believes thyroid disorders are more prevalent in people with this chronic disease, in comparison with the general population.

-Nevertheless, both types of thyroid disorder are present in both types of diabetes.
+Nevertheless, both types of thyroid disorders are present in both types of this disease.